balena-io/etcher/docs/ARCHITECTURE.md

-This has the advantage of allowing other applications to re-use logic we implemented for Etcher in their own project, even for things we didn't expect, which leads to users benefitting from what we've built, and we benefitting from user's bug reports, suggestions, etc, as an indirect way to make Etcher better.
+This has the advantage of allowing other applications to re-use logic we implemented for Etcher in their own project, even for things we didn't expect, which leads to users benefiting from what we've built, and we're benefiting from user's bug reports, suggestions, etc, as an indirect way to make Etcher better.

-The fact that low-level details are scattered around many different modules can make it challenging for a new contributor to wrap their heads around the project as a whole, and get a clear high level view of how things work or where to submit their work or bug reports.
+The fact that low-level details are scattered around many different modules can make it challenging for a new contributor to wrap their heads around the project as a whole, and get a clear high-level view of how things work or where to submit their work or bug reports.

 These are the main Etcher components, in a nutshell: